apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     non-authenticated UDP-based version of fast leader election, "2" corresponds to the authenticated UDP-based version of fast leader election, and "3" corresponds to TCP-based version of fast leader election.
-Currently, algorithm 3 is the default.
+Currently, algorithm 3 is the default and algorithm 1, 2 has been removed from the implementation.
     ###### Note
     >The implementations of leader election 1, and 2 are now **deprecated**.
 We have the intention